shenoudab/devise_couch/README.markdown

 *devise_couch* will let you use [devise](http://github.com/plataformatec/devise) with [CocuhrestModel](http://github.com/couchrest/couchrest_model).

-*devise_couch* is intended for use with *Rails 3* and *Devise 1.1.1*.
-It may work with earlier versions of devise, but it's not been tested.

-This README only covers *devise_couch* specifics.
-Make sure to read the [devise README](http://github.com/plataformatec/devise/blob/master/README.rdoc)

-## Usage options

-The gem gives you the options of 2 ORM setups depending on what library you wish to use for validations:

-* *couchrest_model* - Uses CocuhrestModel validations
-* *couchrest_model_active_model* - Uses ActiveModel::Validations

-The advantage to this is ActiveModel's I18n support for error messages, and it uses the same validations lib as devise does by default.

-## ActiveModel compatibility

-Currently only the <code>couchrest_model</code> option has been tested.
-There should be full ActiveModel support in a future version of CocuhrestModel, after Rails 3 is released.
-ActiveModel support will likely be part of *CocuhrestModel 1.0* (as mentioned by jnunemaker in a post).

 ## Installation

 Add *devise*, *devise_couch* and *couchrest_model* gems to your Gemfile (your Rails app Gemfile).
 The following gems are required